Good Medicine - Medical School IV

 "At least sixty from the bus, which turned over, and as many as a dozen from the other vehicles involved.
 Flight for Life is responding, but we'll get everyone else by ambulance, cruiser, or private vehicle.
 You'll have Traci and Tim with you, but they're both Third Years on their first rotation.
 ETA is ten minutes."

-'Wonderful' was my first thought, because it was the first day of a new rotation, that meant effectively untrained Third Years.
+'Wonderful' was my first thought, because it was the first day of a new rotation, which meant effectively untrained Third Years.
 The Fourth Years assigned to the service would be working with the Attendings and Residents treating the most severely injured, and I was a 'known quantity' having done triage before.

 "Tim, Traci," he said to a pair of Third Years who looked like deer in the headlights, "this is Mike Loucks, Fourth Year and Matched to this ED.
 Do exactly what he says, no more, no less.
 And keep your wits about you."